"If I Was Black I'd Move To Atlanta and Live Like A King", Says Another New Yorker At Dive Bar

 I can't really disagree with what you're saying.
 Guy grinded and took care of his debt, everyone's situation is different.
 And just for the sake of discussion, not everyone is living for 20+ years down the road, or even long term.
 Different people, different mindsets.

 I digress...My point is 60-80k is not what I think of as "Porsche money".
 I know a millionaire who rides a 911 turbo and his wife has a brand new Cayman...that's "Porsche money" my friends.
 Oh yea and just as a sidenote to rustle some jimmies..
-They're both leased :rofl:
+They're both leased :rollin

 I subjectively agree with point 2.

 However, that proves my argument for point 1.
 Priorities.
 I thought the exact same way until my mentor told me his story.
 Dude been on his own since 16.
 He came from overseas working in a hut peeling sugar canes.
 Family had nothing.
-Came to America and put himself through school while selling bibles door to door. :lol:.
+Came to America and put himself through school while selling bibles door to door. :lol.
 I thought they were free.
 After finishing school he landed a job making 20K a year and for the first 2-3 years he paid off his student loans and brought a used car cash.
 Everything is history.

 Moral of the story, sacrifice for long term rewards.
 We live a short term society.
 Instant gratification.
 Got to change that.